Sweetened only with maple syrup, this amazingly delicious Maple Ice Cream is the perfect way to a fruit crisp, apple by or just by itself.

 - Pour mixture through a fine mesh sieve over a container.

-- Let cool for 20 minutes then cover and refrigerate overnight.
+- Let cool for 20 minutes then cover with plastic wrap and refrigerate overnight.